MediaJel/mediajel-tracker/README.md

 ### Functions

-- [ ] Implement collectorURL as a query string argument
+- [x] Implement collectorURL as a query string argument
-- [ ] Integrate multiple integration developer environments, all accessible in one place.
+- [x] Integrate multiple integration developer environments, all accessible in one place.
+- [ ] Integration of multiple environments.

 ### Platforms